-Cannondale’s high-end frameset SuperSix Evo now even lighter: the new Cannondale SuperSix Evo Nano frameset has a claimed weight of 645 grams.
+Cannondale’s high-end frameset SuperSix Evo is now even lighter: the new Cannondale SuperSix Evo Nano frameset has a claimed weight of 645 grams.
 SuperSix frames are in Cannondale’s product family since 2006.
 The SuperSix Evo was launched last year.
-And for 2013, the new SuperSix, “Evo Nano” announced.
+And for 2013, the new SuperSix, “Evo Nano” was announced.

 Related: Cannondale SuperSix Evo 2014